wp-plugins/picasa-album-uploader/readme.txt

 = How do I uninstall this plugin? =

+This plugin can be managed with the WordPress Plugin
 1. Deactivate the plugin from the Admin -> Plugins Screen
 1. Delete the directory `wp-content/plugins/picasa-album-uploader` in your WordPress installation
 1. The plugin adds a single DB entry to the WordPress options table called "pau_plugin_settings".
 Using phpMyAdmin or similar utility remove this entry from the table.